 Have you noticed lately that your socks are tight and your pants feel snug?
 Your legs swell for two main reasons:

-- Inflammation: It happens when the tissues in your leg get irritated and swollen.
-It’s a natural response if you break a bone or tear a tendon or ligament, but it also may be a sign of more serious inflammatory illness, like arthritis.
+- Inflammation: It happens when the tissues in your legs get irritated and swollen.
+It’s a natural response if you break a bone or tear a tendon or ligament, but it also may be a sign of a more serious inflammatory illness, like arthritis.

-One of the first symptoms of DVT or thrombophlebitis is a swollen leg, as blood pools in the area.
+One of the first symptoms of DVT or thrombophlebitis is one swollen leg (especially the calf), as blood pools in the area.
 Check with your doctor right away if you have swelling in one leg or any of these other symptoms:

 - Leg pain, tenderness, or cramping

 Varicose veins and chronic venous insufficiency: You get these conditions when the valves inside your leg veins don't keep the blood flowing up toward your heart.
 Instead, it backs up and collects in pools, causing bluish clusters of varicose veins on your skin.
 Sometimes, they can make your legs swell.

 Some other symptoms might include: